schongallam/makenetspace/README.md

 ## script flow:

--Set global variables
+- Set global variables
--Interpret command line arguments
+- Interpret command line arguments
--Confirm root
+- Confirm root
--If --cleanup option is used, skip below past spawning the shell -Conditionally check for /etc/$NETNS/resolv.conf (can be overridden) -Make sure network namespace doesn't already exist, then try to create it -Bring down the device before moving it
+- If --cleanup option is used, skip below past spawning the shell
+- Conditionally check for /etc/$NETNS/resolv.conf (can be overridden)
+- Make sure network namespace doesn't already exist, then try to create it
+- Bring down the device before moving it
--If it's a virtual or wireless device, detect the corresponding physical device name -Make the namespace, and move the device into it -Bring up both the loopback interface and the device -Connect to wifi network using provided ESSID and password, if applicable -Start dhclient, by default.
+- If it's a virtual or wireless device, detect the corresponding physical device name
+- Make the namespace, and move the device into it
+- Bring up both the loopback interface and the device
+- Connect to wifi network using provided ESSID and password, if applicable
+- Start dhclient, by default.
 Or, can statically configure IPv4 or leave unconfigured.
--Spawn shell by default, otherwise exit here
+- Spawn shell by default, otherwise exit here
--Stop dhclient, if running
+- Stop dhclient, if running
--Move the device out of the namespace
+- Move the device out of the namespace
--Delete the namespace
+- Delete the namespace
--Restart NetworkManager (by default)
+- Restart NetworkManager (by default)

 ## calls:
 ```